dhis2/dhis2-docs-translations/fr/dhis2-end-user-manual.md

 It is possible to format the text with **bold**, _italic_ by using the Markdown style markers \* and \_ for **bold** and _italic_ respectively.
 Keyboard shortcuts are also available: Ctrl/Cmd + B and Ctrl/Cmd + I. A limited set of smilies is supported and can be used by typing one of the following character combinations: :) :-) :( :-( :+1 :-1.
 URLs are automatically detected and converted into a clickable link.

+Interpretations are sorted by date descending, with the most recent shown on top.
+Interpretation replies are sorted by date ascending, with the oldest shown on top.

 ![](resources/images/content/user/dashboard/dashboard-interpretations.png)

 ## Partager un tableau de bord